-The Ferrari Museum in Maranello, Italy showcases the history and evolution of Ferrari as a brand and race car, as well as Enzo Ferrari, its founder.
+The Ferrari Museum in Maranello, Italy, showcases the history and evolution of Ferrari as a brand and race car and Enzo Ferrari, its founder.

 The museum was the second to last stop of my tour from Bologna, following the exhilarating experience of driving a Ferrari 488 Spider.